Darkmidget/3d-food/main.md

-The team members are Allen,Cheng Ee and Vincent.
+The team members are Allen ,Cheng Ee and Vincent.

-Allen Tan is from Mechancial engineering in Singapore Polytechnic.
+Allen Tan is from Mechanical engineering in Singapore Polytechnic.

 Cheng Ee is from Computer engineering in Singapore Polytechnic.

-Vincent Ho is from engineering with buisness in Singapore Polytechnic.
+Vincent Ho is from engineering with business in Singapore Polytechnic.

 Report on project [Report](https://docs.google.com/document/d/10KHBOF9dW7OdI3IlpWIfBp-FFAvoKOMjtG-LaSaJ_t4/edit?usp=sharing).